Scam Alert

 How can you spot a utility payment scam?

 In general, a scam artist will initiate a call from an unknown number or try to spoof legitimate phone numbers.
-During the phone conversation, the scam artist will tell you that you have an unpaid balance on your electric bill.
-The scam artist will then try and pressure you into paying through a wire transfer or prepaid debit card, and NOT through the official payment methods offered by the Cooperative.
+During the phone conversation, the scam artist will tell you have an unpaid balance on your electric bill.
+The scam artist will then try to pressure you into paying through a wire transfer or prepaid debit card, and NOT through the official payment methods offered by the Cooperative.

 1. Report the incident to Carroll Electric at 1.800.432.9720.